< Back

 Ferrara.
 Cathedral Museum.

 These famous (but damaged) canvases were painted for the doors of the cathedral organ.
-The Annunciation decorated the outside and the St George and the Dragon – the right side showing the saint spearing the dragon and the left side the terrified princess fleeing – the inside.
+The Annunciation, seen when the doors were closed, decorated the outside.
+The Saint George and the Dragon (the right side showing the saint spearing the dragon and the left side the terrified princess fleeing) was on the inside and only visible when the doors were open.
+(The cathedral is dedicated to St George, the patron saint of Ferrara, and it possessed the relic of the arm of the saint.)
 The organ was built by Fra Giovanni da Marcatello between 1465 and 1470, and a payment to Tura is recorded on 2 June 1469.
-(The payment – 48 ducati, 55 soldi, 6 denari – was relatively low.)
+The payment (48 ducati, 55 soldi, 6 denari) was relatively low.
 Originally installed in the chapel behind the choir, the organ was moved almost immediately to a more prominent position over the eighth arch on the left of the nave.
 It was dismantled in 1712, and the canvases were hung on either side of the choir.
 They were transferred to the cathedral museum in 1948.
 Together with frescoes (now lost) in San Domenico at Ferrara, these are the only works of Tura that Vasari seems to have known.

-The sculptural reliefs on the walls of the Annunciation represent the planetary deities (though some are difficult to identify).
-A bird (variously identified as a wall-creeper, pigeon or heron) and a squirrel are perched on iron brace bars between the arches.
+The walls at the sides of the Annunciation are decorated with sculptural reliefs.
+The twisting and turning figures, painted in grisaille on gold backgrounds, represent planetary deities.
+Those on the left wall include Diana (holding up a crescent moon), Apollo (wearing a turban and turning his back to us) and Mars (in armour and bearing a baton).
+Those on the right wall include a nude Venus, Jupiter (about to release his eagle) and possibly Saturn.
+A largish bird (variously identified as a pigeon, wall-creeper, heron or woodpecker) and a squirrel are perched on iron brace bars between the arches.
 The small bird fluttering by the Virgin's left ear must represent the dove of the Holy Spirit.
-Oak leaves, conspicuous in the St George, were a family emblem of Lorenzo Roverella, Bishop of Ferrara, who must have sponsored the organ.
+Oak leaves, conspicuous in the Saint George, were a family emblem of Lorenzo Roverella, Bishop of Ferrara, who must have sponsored the organ.

-The thinly painted canvases have darkened and suffered from paint losses, and are heavily restored (though much crude old repainting was removed in restorations of 1948 and 1985).
+The canvases, thinly painted in tempera, have darkened and suffered from paint losses, and are heavily restored (though much crude old repainting was removed in restorations of 1948 and 1985).

 Ferrara.
 Palazzo Schifanoia.